SomerEsat/ethereum-staking-guides/README.md

 This guide also includes instructions for exposing validator and instance metrics via Prometheus and creating a Grafana dashboard to view them.

+## Acknowledgements
+The majority of this guide is based on documentation from other soruces.
+These are listed at the bottom and this guide wouldn't exist without them.
+Thank you, all!
+Thanks also to Prysmatic Labs for their cool software, great documentation, and their assistance with running my own staking setup.

 ## Disclaimer
 I'm not an expert in any of the technologies listed in this guide (basically I am a noob).
 I got it working and it's a lot of fun, so I wanted to share it with others.
 Please forgive any errors or ill-informed choices.
 Feedback is appreciated!